 Microwaves are almost a must-have for college dorm rooms these days.
-To create our guide for the best microwaves for college students, we focused on the following key features — wattage, size and style, heating methods, and the controls.
+To create our guide for the best microwaves for college students, we focused on the following key features — wattage, size and style, heating methods, and controls.
 All of our recommendations are countertop models that range between the categories of compact and small.
 Given the limitations most students will receive from their respective universities, over-the-range models didn’t make sense to include in our guide.
 Most students will want these kitchen appliances to take up little counter space and help reduce the cook time of their favorite foods.

 Wattage is a feature that’s going to matter especially if you’re looking to use a microwave for more than simply reheating food.
 In our guide, wattages ranged from 600 watts to as high as 1,250 watts.
-The higher wattage models also usually came with larger interior capacities and enhanced functionality.
+The higher wattage models also usually came with larger internal capacities and enhanced functionality.

 And this takes us to size.
 If space is at a premium, a smaller interior capacity is going to make more sense.
 So, we included several options that were less than one cubic foot of interior space.
 Still, we also recognize that not everyone lives in a dorm, or even if they do, they may not have a roommate.
 To that end, we did include options larger than a cubic foot but didn’t go beyond 1.6 cubic feet of interior space.